-In addition, there will be a coloring table, take home surprises, tot-friendly treats to eat and music to enjoy!
+In addition, there will be a coloring table, take home surprises and tot-friendly treats to eat!

 “THE HARE on the CHAIR penetrates to the heart of children’s fears about steps toward autonomy and independence.
 In a sweet and loving tale of how to overcome initial worries, a supportive outer voice, in the form of a hedgehog, helps the hare find his courage and strength.
 The story promotes perseverance and the rewards of involvement with the world of new friendships.
 The book offers children a wonderful tale to find one’s strengths to seek the rewards offered in new adventures.” – Raymond A. Levy, PsyD, Author; Founder of The Fatherhood Project, Dept. of Psychiatry at Massachusetts General Hospital; and Professor of Psychiatry at Harvard Medical School